DOUGLAS K. BEREUTER PROGRAM FOR JUNIOR ASSOCIATES IN ASIAN AFFAIRS

 The Asia Foundation invites recent post-graduate degree holders to apply for a limited number of opportunities as Junior Associates in Asian Affairs in the Foundation's offices in San Francisco or Washington, D.C.
 These short-term affiliations are to further the professional development of individuals specifically interested in Asia.
 Successful applicants will gain further knowledge of the region and an understanding of the Foundation's work through specific assignments such as the following: conducting research; contributing to proposal development; assisting with the design and implementation of programs; preparing reports on Foundation projects; and other tasks as needed.

 Junior Associate positions are only offered in the summer (June – August) and fall (October – December).
 The application period for each program is about two to three months prior to the beginning of the program period.
-If after you click on the link below you do not see a current Junior Associate opportunity it is because we are not accepting applications at this time.

 THE ASIA FOUNDATION